 - Courses include; East Asia – society and environment, US-Canada borderland resource management, pacific rim environment, sustainability in Hawaii, environmental issues along the Pacific Rim, global economy.
 GIS, and spatial analysis.

 - Research interests focus on: Sustainability in Hawaii – applying multi-regional modeling including input-output and cge techniques.
 Trans-Border Resource Management & Environmental Issues, US-Canada; Alternative Transportation – including k-12 walk/bike to school and electric school buses; Margaret McKenny early WA State environmentalist and Saving the Nisqually Wildlife Refuge; Learning Cities and Quality of life using Delphi Modeling and non-linear regression techniques.

 Professor.
 BS, The Evergreen State College; MEM (resource ecology), Duke University; PhD (environmental science), Montana State University

 - Courses in climate change, paleoecology, and energy.

 - Research interests focus on impacts of climate change on terrestrial ecosystems - especially forests.
 Recent studies include monitoring of alpine treeline for effects of climate change and work on boreal forest growth in relation to the global carbon budget.

 Associate Professor.
 BS (civil engineering), Michigan Tech University; MS (environmental engineering), University of Colorado; PhD (environmental science), Montana State University

-- Courses in contaminant fate and transport, biostatistics, and plant-soil interactions.
+- Courses in multivariate statistics, biostatistics, and plant-soil interactions.

 - Research interests focus on plant and soil ecology and statistical methods for quantitative data synthesis.
 Recent work includes meta-analyses and experiments examining the effects of soil biota on plant-plant interactions in natural and invaded systems.